ibm-build-lab/terraform-ibm-cloud-pak/cp4data/testing/README.md

 - `resource_group`: Resource group where the cluster is running.
 Default value is `default`
 - `config_dir`: Directory to download the kubeconfig file.
 Default value is `./.kube/config`

-One of the Test Scenario is to verify the YAML files rendered to install DATA, these files are generated in the directory `rendered_files`.
+One of the Test Scenario is to verify the YAML files rendered to install CP4Data, these files are generated in the directory `rendered_files`.
 Go to this directory to validate they are generated correctly.

 ## 3. Test the Kubernetes cluster